POWERING PAST COAL TASK FORCE

 The PPCTF was chaired by the Chief Energy Officer at the Hawai‘i State Energy Office (HSEO).
 Participants included the Public Utilities Commission; the Department of Land and Natural Resources; the Department of Commerce and Consumer Affairs Division of Consumer Advocacy; the Chair of the Senate Committee on Energy, Economic Development, and Tourism; the Chair of the House Committee on Energy and Environmental Protection; the Mayor of the City and County of Honolulu; the City and County of Honolulu Department of Planning and Permitting; Hawaiian Electric; Hawai‘i Energy; the developers of approved utility-scale renewable energy projects planned on O‘ahu; Earthjustice; Life of the Land; and Sierra Club of Hawai‘i.

-The Powering Past Coal Task Force is not a policy- or decision-making body and does not pursue statutory or administrative rule changes.
+The Powering Past Coal Task Force was not a policy- or decision-making body and did not pursue statutory or administrative rule changes.
 Hawai‘i is a member of the Powering Past Coal Alliance, an international organization consisting of national and sub-national governments, businesses, and organizations committed to accelerating the transition from coal to clean energy.

 MASTER SCHEDULE